TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/python/how-to-implement-the-solution.md

-Letís start by looking at the complete Fizz Buzz algorithm in Python:
+Let‚Äôs start by looking at the complete Fizz Buzz algorithm in Python:

 ```python
 for i in range(1, 101):